aayla-secura/mixnmatchttp/README.md

 the template.
 Each parameter value may also contain dynamic parameters, which are given to the `BaseHTTPRequestHandler.page_from_template` method, which constructs the final page.

-You can inherit from one or more of the handlers.
+You can inherit from one or more of the `*HTTPRequestHandlers`.
 Each parent's endpoints/templates will be copied to, without overwriting, your child class' endpoints/templates.